Importance of Reading for the 11 Plus

 Parents often worry that their child is not reading enough, or reading books of sufficiently high quality.
 Although it may be ideal for children to read classic stories and books that stretch their vocabulary, if your child is a reluctant reader there is no point in trying to get them to read Junior Shakespeare.
 Any reading material is better then none – even comics – and you should not worry if it doesn’t seem to be as challenging as perhaps you would like.
 Allow your child to choose any reading material that excites their imagination and appeals to them because it will help to develop the all-important habit of reading regularly.
 Shakespeare can wait!

-For a very reluctant reader, audio books on CD can be an excellent starting point to capture their imagination.
-All libraries will have a selection of these, and the selection will change regularly.
+For a very reluctant reader, audio books can be an excellent starting point to capture their imagination.
+All libraries will have a selection of these or you may have access to free books via a cloud service, and the selection will change regularly.
 Use the library to “try before you buy”, and if your child particularly enjoys an individual title, you could then consider buying a copy.
 A useful tip is to borrow both the Audio book and the book itself, and let your child follow the text while listening to the book at the same time.
 You can even try playing a game of “spot the errors” in the audio book, because they are not always 100 percent accurate.
 A small reward or treat for every error found will encourage active reading.